aprilwade/randomprime/doc/quality_of_life.md

 # Level 2 - Cosmetic
 - remove all of the "wow look at samus so happy to have this cool upgrade" cutscenes (e.g. Space Jump)
 - remove all but 1 of the file select background videos, so that during races, everyone spawns into the game at the same RTA
 - remove all but 1 of the attract videos to make copying the game to your wii faster
 - skip item acquisition pop-up message
 - make the morph ball HUD says `X/Y` instead of just `X`
 - If impact crater is skipped, go straight to credits instead of watching the escape sequence

 # Level 3 - Logical

 *Go Backwards*

+This section is broken up into each affected gameplay area:
 - Main plaza door 2-ways
 - power crashed frigate door from the back
 - scan through research lab hydra from the back
 - turn off the main quarry barrier from the back
+- Go through lower mines backwards
     - remove PCA locks
     - remove EQ Access locks
     - scan through MQB barrier from the back
     - turn off MQA barrier from the back (metroid aggro trigger)
     - scan through elite control from the back

 # Level 4 - Minor Cutscenes
-These are cutscenes which I think don't affect the game too much if removed.
+These are cutscenes which don't affect gameplay much if removed.
 - research lab aether
 - temple security station
 - energy core